merciremi/remicodes/_posts/2026-03-03-how-rails-integrates-minitest.md

 You might have noticed several things in my initial test:
 - Why not use `let` instead of `before | setup`?
 I used contrived examples for clarity.
 Usually, I'd use `let` for instantiating data and `before` for additional setup like authentification, stubbing, etc...
 - Despite using `Minitest::Spec`, my test class still uses the Rails-styled inheritance – `class CustomerIdentificationTest < ActionDispatch::IntegrationTest` – instead of the `describe CustomerIdentification do` syntax one could expect.
-This is because I haven't setup `Minitest::Spec` properly.
-But this will be a ~~bug~~ story for another post.
+This is because `Minitest::Spec` is not set up properly.
+But this will be a story for another post.

 Well, that was quite the rabbit hole!
 I now know the why behind [some of the gotchas]({{site.url}}/more-minitest-spec/) I'd written previously.